 But my man Ben did!
-And today he share’s his story of how he makes some solid cash bartending it up on the side.
+And today he share’s his story of how he makes some solid cash being a freelance bartender on the side.
 Welcome to the 64th installment of our Side Hustle Series.

 A cornerstone of any great side hustle is flexibility.
 After all, a side hustle occurs on the side, meaning you have other, higher priority endeavors that often need to take precedence.